skooter500/BGE/Course/assignment.md

 | Pass | No animat.
 There are no joints, just some rigid bodies.
 Simple changes to to the PhysicsGame or SceneGraphGame code. |
 | Fail | Project won't compile or major issues.
 Little or no code changes to the supplied code. |

-This part of the assignment is worth 90%
+This part of the assignment is worth 90% and is due on Wednesday 10th December.